 If the invoice changes after issue, the paperwork must also change.
 SC-CF-30 requires an amended invoice, supplementary invoice, or debit or credit note when relevant particulars are corrected, split, increased, reduced, refunded, or otherwise changed.
 The importer must produce that document to Customs within one month of receiving it and report the circumstances behind the change.
 For Customs purposes, the amendment is not fully effective on its own: the declaration also needs to be updated and supported with the amended document and evidence explaining the change.

 Recordkeeping matters for the same reason.
 Declarants must keep books, accounts, documents, and related electronic data for five years from the end of the calendar year concerned, and must produce them on demand.
-That means invoice control is not only a border-clearance issue.
-It is also a post-clearance audit issue.
+Treat invoice control as both a border-clearance issue and a post-clearance audit issue.

 A Practical Checklist for Declaration-Ready Invoice Workflows